itasevski/ExamPlanner/README.md

 Flutter application for planning midterms and final exams.

+- For your Google API key, visit https://developers.google.com/maps/documentation/javascript/get-api-key.
+- For channel information about local notifications, input whatever string you want.
+If any errors are received, just input "testchannel" and then the property of the channel (eg. for channel name input "testchannelname").

 ## Getting Started

 This project is a starting point for a Flutter application.